kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 In the case of data structures, memory unsafe languages allow programmers to access memory which is supposed to outside the bounds of a given data structure.
 For instance, an array is able to access an element that doesn't exist.
 This means that the program fetches whatever happens to be at that position in memory.
 When this is the case in a memory safe language, an error is thrown which forces the program to crash.

 As an example, we can consider a program that manages to-do lists for several users.
 If implemented in a memory unsafe language, it is possible for the programs data structure to both access negative elements and positive elements that don't exist thus the data structure can access data which is outside of its bounds.
 This can lead to users having the ability to read each others lists which would then be a security vulnerability in the program, this is known as an 'out-of-bounds read'.
 If users were able to change elements in other users lists, this is known as an 'out-of-bounds write'.
 If a to-do list is deleted and later requested then a memory unsafe language has the ability to fetch the memory that it was previously finished with.
 Within the program, this space might now contain another users list, this is known as a 'user-after-free' vulnerability.

+### Garbage Collection (118w)
+Garbage collection refers to automatic memory management which is carried out by what is known as a garbage collector.
+It can also be described as a " ... memory recovery feature ..." which is " ... built into programming languages ..."
+(Sheldon, 2022).
+A programming language which uses a garbage collector may utilise many collectors which aim to free memory previously allocated to objects that are no longer in use or required by the program thus the free memory can be re-used for future object allocations.

+Garbage collection has several benefits such as ensuring a program doesn't exceed allocated memory, ensuring continued functionality and taking responsbility from developers who would otherwise need to manually manage such memory thus reducing the likelihood of memory-related bugs.

 ## The Exo-kernel